Mark B. Barron: Early life

 Mark Barron was born in San Diego, California.
 At the age of five, he and his family relocated to Los Angeles, CA. His parents were divorced by the time he was eleven years old; subsequently, he was sent to reform school.

 Professional life

 Barron is who invented and patented the Chemo Cap, a therapeutic hypothermic device, in 1979.
 The Chemo Cap was designed to prevent alopecia from chemotherapy treatment by freezing the scalp and decreasing blood flow to areas of hair growth during administration of the drug.
 While success was initially limited, more recent "cold caps" have recently achieved more widespread adoption and shown success rates of 80 to 90 percent with certain chemotherapy regimens, in addition to helping prevent cerebral palsy in babies, providing neuroprotection after cardiac arrest, inhibiting stroke paralysis, and as cryotherapy for migraine headaches.

-In subsequent years, he launched ventures in long distance telecommunications and legal referral consulting.
+In subsequent years, he launched ventures in long-distance telecommunications and legal referral consulting.

+In 2025, Barron founded and developed Trust Fund Battle, an educational gaming platform focused on youth decision-making and incarceration prevention.